martinsolent/figma/docs/comp_props/child_4.md

 ![](../images/v_2/v_2-27.png)

-Click on variant to underneath the first button and change variance to  filled
+Click on variant underneath the first button and type to filled

 ![](../images/v_2/v_2-28.png)

-You will get an error to say the all two properties with the same name don't worry we will fix this later on
+You will get an error to say there properties with the same name, don't worry we will fix this later on

 ![](../images/v_2/v_2-29.png)

-Create another variant by clicking on the plus at the bottom of the second variant - with its selected change the type to filled.
+Create another variant by clicking on the plus at the bottom of the second variant - with it selected change the type to filled.

 ![](../images/v_2/v_2-30.png)